-Individual photos are taken early in the school year and available for purchase using a proof system.
+Individual photos are taken early in the school year and available for purchase using an online proof ordering system.
 All students must be photographed for the yearbook regardless of whether or not they are purchasing a package.
 Retakes are generally taken in early October.